helm/charts/stable/stackdriver-exporter/README.md

 # Stackdriver Exporter

 Prometheus exporter for Stackdriver, allowing for Google Cloud metrics.
-You must have appropriate IAM permissions for this to exporter to work.
+You must have appropriate IAM permissions for this exporter to work.
 If you are passing in an IAM key then you must have:

 * monitoring.metricDescriptors.list